 About Connecting Scotland

-- Access to kit – an appropriate internet enabled device
+- kit – internet enabled devices

-- Access to connectivity – the ability to pay for broadband or mobile data
+- connectivity – through mobile data

 Unfortunately, we are not currently able to accept referrals directly for individuals.
 However, find out how you can get support to help people get online safely.